j-derrico/Spring-2023-Data-Mining-Project/README.md

 Though these are considerably large percentages, other languages appear to be far more likely to have dominating figures and films.
 Hayao Miyazaki, the Japanese animator and director behind Studio Ghibli, accounts for 22.3% of all Japanese-language votes, almost 13 magnitudes greater than Christopher Nolan’s proportion of English votes.

 *Parasite* alone, through its international success, makes up 13.8% of all Korean-language votes.
-Bong Joon Ho, the director of Parasite, takes over 26% of the total share of Korean votes.
+Bong Joon Ho, the director of *Parasite*, takes over 26% of the total share of Korean votes.

 This appears in multiple languages, not just East Asian languages.
 For instance, when looking at the Danish language, 26% of all ratings come from the Academy Award winning director Thomas Vinterberg’s Danish films, such as *The Hunt* (2012) and *Another Round* (2020).